 Organize your physical space

 You may have a great system on paper, but if your products are all over the place, you won’t be able to implement the task successfully.
 Take some time to organize your store.
-Make it easy for yourself (or your staff) to physically see and count the merchandise.
-This means that items have to be in right shelves or containers.
+Make it easy for yourself (or your staff) to physically see and count the number of items you have.
+This means that items have to be on the right shelves or containers.
 Take a look around your store or back room to ensure that products aren’t out of place and important areas, boxes, or fixtures are properly labeled.

 Complete any pending inventory transactions or tasks